 Remembering Dr. John M. Perkins

 As the SPU community mourns the loss of our friend and partner, Dr. John M. Perkins, SPU Stories takes a look back at his long association with Seattle Pacific.
-Perkins, who died on March 13, 2026, at the age of 95, was co-founder of SPU’s John Perkins Center in 2004.
+Perkins, who died on March 13, 2026, at the age of 95, was co-founder of SPU’s John Perkins Center.

 John Perkins first visited SPU as a guest speaker in 1978 — someone President David McKenna met a few months earlier.